 We already made use of the client functions of Mosquitto by utilizing it for our

 self registration example.
 That also suggested that we do not explicitly need to

 establish a connection before subscribing or publishing, this process is

 credentials while issuing.

 Using MQTT.fx we need to configure the connection before connecting.
-After starting the programm click the gear symbole next to the Connect-button.
+After starting the program click the gear symbol next to the Connect-button.
 In the appearing window we can edit our connection profiles.